-- repositoryID: the name of the sesame repository holding the ontology store.
+- repository ID: the name of the sesame repository holding the ontology store.
 For a backing store created with the 'OWLIM Ontology' language resource, this is always 'owlim3'. - repositoryLocation: the URL of the location where to find the repository holding the ontology store.
+The URL can either specify a local directory or an HTTP server.
 For a backing store created with the 'OWLIM Ontology' language resource this is the directory that was created inside the data directory (the name of the directory starting with GATE_OWLIMOntology).
-This can also contain any other name containing a Sesame2 repository or the URL of a Sesame2 server.
+If the URL specifies a HTTP server which requires authentification, the user-ID and password have to be included in the URL (e.g. http://userid:passwd@localhost:8080/openrdf-sesame).